SohailaDiab/365-Days-of-AI/Week-2/Day-3/Day-3.md

 What we do instead is pick a cut-off point.
 The period before the cut-off point is the training set and the period after the cut-off point is the testing set.

 The testing set is considered the future data.

+### Distributions
+Graphs of time-series data do not follow any of the standard distributions.
+It's because time-series data never satisfies Gauss Markov assumptions, unlike regular linear regression data.

+Instead, time series data assumes that past patterns in the variable will continue unchanged in the future.
+Using this approach, we will forecast our predictions about future values.